Taraknath Temple

-The Taraknath temple, dedicated to the Hindu god Shiva worshiped as Taraknath, is a major pilgrimage spot in the town of Tarakeswar, West Bengal, India.
+The Taraknath temple, dedicated to the Hindu god Shiva worshiped as Tarakanatha, is a major pilgrimage spot in the town of Tarakeswar, West Bengal, India.
 Built in 1729, the temple is an atchala structure of Bengal temple architecture with a 'natmandir' in front.
 Close by are the shrines of Kali and Lakshmi Narayan.
 Dudhpukur, a tank to the north of the Shiva temple is believed to fulfil the prayers of those taking a dip in it.
+It is also considered one of the 64 Jyotirlinga according to Shiv Puran.

 Baba Taraknath also known as Baba Tarakeshwar or Baba Tarakeshwarnath.
 He is a violent (Ugra) form of Lord Shiva who drank venom (Vish) during Samudra-manthan.

 Tarakeshwarnath is the husband of Bhagwati Tara.
 His shivalinga is also situated in Bengal, a few kilometres away from Tarapith.
 He grants his devotees a good health and life from which anything can be achieved.